Punjab cricket team (India): Home ground

-The Punjab cricket team are based and plays their home matches at the Punjab Cricket Association Stadium in Sahibzada Ajit Singh Nagar, established in 1993 on swampland.
-New cricket grounds of International recognition are expected to come up at Bathinda and one more at Ludhiana or Amritsar as per the saying of the Punjab govt.
+The Punjab cricket team use several stadiums for home games.
+The Maharaja Yadavindra Singh International Cricket Stadium in Sahibzada Ajit Singh Nagar is regarded as the main venue for the Punjab cricket team.
+New cricket grounds of international recognition are expected to come up at Bathinda and one more at Ludhiana or Amritsar as per the saying of the Punjab government.